Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 The other facility makes the circulation coins – but this one makes all the dies for striking the coins!

-In any case, you can do a guided tour – but a reservation is strongly advised especially in the summer since they can get busy.
+In any case, you can take a guided tour – but a reservation is strongly advised especially in the summer since it can get busy.

-If you go on a weekday, you will see the place alive with action!
-Learn more about The Mint here.
+If you go on a weekday, you will see the place alive with acitivity!

 Check out the Bank of Canada Museum

 Do you like money?
-How about talking about money and learning about it?
+How about talking and learning about money?
 Well, then visiting the Bank of Canada Museum is for you!

-Located downtown in the Bank of Canada Building, the museum is dedicated to teaching people about the economy, Canada’s role in global markets, and what the Bank of Canada does related to all of that.
+Located downtown in the Bank of Canada building, the museum is dedicated to teaching people about the economy, Canada’s role in global markets, and what the Bank of Canada does concerning it all.

-They have a permanent exhibition that is interactive but they also have temporary exhibits like the history of Canadian money and the people featured on the notes.
+They have a permanent interactive exhibit, but they also have temporary exhibits like the history of Canadian money and the people featured on the banknotes.

-Admission is free to enter the Bank of Canada Museum and they also give guided tours if you want to join in!
-You can learn more about a visit here.
+Admission to the Bank of Canada Museum is free and they also give guided tours if you want to join in!
+You can learn more about a visit on the Bank of Canada Museum website.

-Looking to get back on the water without the hassle of boats in the Ottawa River?
-Why not head for Dow Lake?
+Looking to get back on the water without the hassle of boats on the Ottawa River?
+Why not head for Dow’s Lake?
 This man-made lake close to downtown is a great place to hang out.

 There are many restaurants – and you can even rent a boat (canoe, kayak, or paddleboat) and hit the water in the summer!
-Check out more about Dow Lake here.
+Read more on the Dow’s Lake website.

 Bonus: Visit the Diefenbunker Museum